bjartek/overflow/README.md

 ## Resources

 - Run the demo example in this project with `cd example && make`.
 The emulator will be run in memory.
-- Check [other codebases](https://github.com/bjartek/go-with-the-flow/network/dependents?package_id=UGFja2FnZS0yMjc1NjE0OTAz) that use this project
+- Check [other codebases](https://github.com/bjartek/overflow/network/dependents) that use this project
 - Feel free to ask questions to @bjartek in the Flow Discord.

 ## Usage

-First create a project directory, initialize the go module and install `go-with-the-flow`:
+First create a project directory, initialize the go module and install `overflow`:

 ```sh
 mkdir test-overflow && cd test-overflow